 Grey heron, open bill stork, black-headed ibis, spot-billed ducks, painted stork and little egret are commonly spotted birds in this region.

 As we drove through the stretch from Sullurpeta to the Space Centre at Sriharikota, we spotted many aquatic birds.

 The sanctuary is spread across both sides of the road.
 If you want to capture the bountiful nature and beautiful birds in your camera, halt your car at a few places along the road.

 According to Birdlife International, A total of 88 species of birds has been recorded from Pulicat Bird Sanctuary.

-You may also like: 15 Most Beautiful Birds in India
+Also Read: 15 Most Beautiful Birds in India

 2. Flamingo Festival